Better executable path queries in GHC 9.4

 accurately modeling valid file paths on diverse platforms drives up

 complexity.
-If you have specific needs not met by FilePath
+If you have specific needs not met by FilePath, check

 out the many path libraries which offer different approaches to